ntngu/union-city/README.md

 ## Description
 I recently took a look at the City of Union City's website and made the decision to redesign it on my own accord.

-This would only be a pure HTML and CSS website, but this is a good opportunity to practice my CSS skills.
+This is a pure HTML and CSS website.
+Just practicing my CSS skills.

 ## Technologies
 Just HTML and CSS.